Updated: April 4, 2023 - 5 min read

 a.
 “Shall we grab a coffee and catch up?”

 The people around you already know everything you need to know.
 Take as many opportunities to learn from them in the early days as you can.
 Naturally, you will meet everyone in your first week, but try to schedule some one-on-one time with people in the departments you’ll be working with.
 It should be fairly easy to identify who has the information you need.
 This way you’ll get a very broad understanding of how each cog in the machine operates and how they view the product.

 This is also an excellent opportunity to learn what the strengths and weaknesses of each department are, as well as learn of any weak points in the cross-departmental communication channels.

 Speaking of which, part of talking to people is establishing how everyone talks to each other.
 Which platforms are used for which conversations, where are the shared resources stored, does the workflow make sense, etc. If you’re able to break down silos and improve communication in your first few months you’ll hit the ground running!

 If you’re part of a brand new team building a brand new product, you’ll have the opportunity to implement which tools and software you’d most like to use.
-If you’re stuck, we have a curated list of things every Product Manager needs in 2019.

 2. Get to Know Your Product

 Looking at the entire lifecycle will help you put everything into perspective.
 To know where to take the product in the future, you need to know what the story is so far.
 Every new position comes with a learning curve, and knowing the history of the product will greatly help you to understand where it’s at now.